Azure/iot-plugandplay-models-tools/samples/node/README.md

-# Device Model Repo.
-Resolution Samples
+# Resolution Samples for Device Model Repository

 DTDL models stored on a compatible Device Model Repository can be located at a known location from the DTMI.